-Your portfolio needs a total of five annotations (or six, if you turn in an optional piece) – one at the beginning of the portfolio (the "global annotation") and one to accompany each of the four required essays.
+Your portfolio needs a total of four annotations (or five, if you turn in an optional piece) – one at the beginning of the portfolio (the "global annotation") and one to accompany each of the three required essays.

 Faculty readers regard the annotations more seriously than you may realize.
 The reasons that readers weigh the annotations heavily are: